Beigene's cancer therapy meets late-stage study goal

 The company plans to discuss the data with health authorities and present it at an upcoming medical conference.

-The therapy has previously showed promise in patients with squamous non-small cell lung cancer (NSCLC). (reut.rs/34az5sF)
+The therapy has previously showed promise in patients with squamous non-small cell lung cancer (NSCLC). (https://reut.rs/34az5sF)

 Tislelizumab is being developed internationally as a monotherapy and in combination with other therapies for the treatment of a broad array of both solid tumor and hematologic cancers.